Last Updated on

 Find the Top 10 Things to do with kids near you!
 Trekaroo has hundreds of guides for locations all over the United States and Canada.

-Disclosure: The author was hosted by The Monroe County Tourist Development Council for the purposes of covering the Florida Keys for Trekaroo in an unbiased fashion.
+Disclosure: The author was hosted by The Florida Keys and Key West for the purposes of covering the Florida Keys for Trekaroo in an unbiased fashion.
 The hospitality was appreciated but all opinions are her own.